 A similar analysis was undertaken for primary total knee replacement.
-The Registry identified 46 total knee replacement combinations with data for 10 years or more.
-This group accounts for 78.9% of all the total knees reported to the Registry.
-The percentage of procedures that have reached 10 years and have ended up being revised varies from 2.9% to 11.0%.
-Of these, 15 (32.6%) have a cumulative percent revision of less than 5.0% at 10 years.
+The Registry identified 56 total knee replacement combinations with data for 10 years or more.
+This group accounts for 84.8% of all the total knees reported to the Registry.
+The percentage of procedures that have reached 10 years and have ended up being revised varies from 3.0% to 13.1%.
+Of these, 16 (28.6%) have a cumulative percent revision of less than 5.0% at 10 years.
+Applying the new, stricter criteria nine (16.1%) knee prosthesis combinations would qualify for a superiority grade and 25 (44.6%) would qualify for a non-inferiority grade.

-For the first time a number of prostheses (7 hip and 14 knee) have information that extends out to 15 years.
-Most of the devices have performed well.
-For the hip replacements the percentage of procedures that have been revised at that time varies between 4.3% and 12.4%.
-Four of the hip prostheses have been revised less than 6.5%, and one less than 5%.
-For the knee replacements the percentage of procedures that have been revised at 15 years varies between 4.5% to 11.5%.
-Seven of the knee prostheses have a percent revision of less than 6.5% and one less than 5%.
+Information on prostheses with 15 or more year date is also reported.
+There are 36 hip and 24 knee prostheses that have information out to this time.
+For the hip replacements, the percentage of procedures that have been revised at that time varies between 3.2% and 17.0%.
+There are 13 hip prostheses which have revised less than 6.5% and six less than 5% at 15 years.
+For the knee replacements, the percentage of procedures that have been revised at 15 years varies between 4.4% to 11.5%.
+Eight of the knee prostheses have a percent revision of less than 6.5% and one less than 5%.